ceph/ceph/doc/glossary.rst

 	Ceph Clients
 	Ceph Client
 		The collection of Ceph components which can access a Ceph Storage Cluster.
-These include the Ceph Object Gateway, the Ceph Black Device, the Ceph Filesystem,	and their corresponding libraries, kernel modules, and FUSEs.
+These include the Ceph Object Gateway, the Ceph Block Device, the Ceph Filesystem, and their corresponding libraries, kernel modules, and FUSEs.

 	Ceph Kernel Modules